ColdMacaroni/draw-poly/README.md

 Z | Delete the latest point
 P | Print the points normalised to the screen size
-F | Print the normalised points, but flipped vertically
+F | Print the normalised points, but flipped vertically J | Print the normalised points, but with x and y each on their own list